Top 5 Graphing Calculators for Students

 Some schools receive grant funding to help defray the costs of these units, just as they have with laptops in years previously.

-- Offers 7 different types of graphs; pie charts, bar charts, etc.; graphs 4 different functions at the same time.
+- Offers at least seven types of graphs; pie charts, bar charts, etc.; graphs four different functions at the same time.

 - English and metric conversions.